com2/tagging/README.txt

 You need JQuery and taxonomy, which are both in the Drupal-Core.
 <ol>
  <li>Just activate the module and then create or edit a tag-Vocabulary.</li>
- <li>Got to the consiguration page if you like.
-Disable or enable to suggestions example and set the maximum amount of suggestions in general</li>
+ <li>Now check the checkbox "Tagggin Widget" in the vocabulary settings</li>
- <li>Check the checkbox "Tagggin Widget"</li>
+ <li>Got to the configuration page if you like.
+Disable or enable to the suggestions example and set the maximum amount of suggestions to show</li>
  <li>Edit a node - use the new widget</li>
  <li>*(optional) If you want a expamle suggestion-implementation based on your content, you have to install extractor. http://drupal.org/project/extractor
 <ol>